Closed manifolds with transcendental L2-Betti numbers: Subgroups and the effect on the eigenspaces

-\begin{remark} Lemma \ref{Lemma:vperpinfinite} and its corollary above can be extended to almost arbitrary subgroups $V_{F,\Lambda}$, where $F\subset \G$ is a finite subset, $\Lambda\leq \G$ is a subgroup as in Section \ref{sec:measures}, and a large choice of prescriptions on infinite sets $E\subset \G$ having the extension property with respect to $(F,\Lambda)$.
+\begin{remark} Lemma \ref{Lemma:vperpinfinite} and its corollary above can be extended to almost arbitrary subgroups $V_{F,\Lambda}$, where $F\subset \G$ is a finite subset, $\Lambda\leq \G$ is a subgroup as in Section \ref{sec:measures}, and $E\subset \G$ is any set having the extension property with respect to $(F,\Lambda)$.
 For instance it is enough to have that $|F|\geq 2$ and that the subsets $gF$ ($g\in \G$) which are included in $E$ are pairwise disjoint (as the proof of Lemma \ref{Lemma:vperpinfinite} shows). \end{remark}